 This week we continue with our series on stumbling blocks that parents come across when trying to play with their children, and how to move past them.
-Today we will focus on the third functional emotional developmental capacity (FEDC 3) which is purposeful emotional interactions.
+Today we will focus on the third functional emotional developmental capacity (FEDC 3) which is purposeful, two-way communication, or emotional interactions.
 This is not meant to be a comprehensive list, but hopefully you will find some helpful suggestions here.

 DISCLAIMER: These are general suggestions and guidelines.
 Context is important and can impact how to handle a stumbling block.
 Children can also exhibit certain behaviours at home or with you that differ from those at school or in other settings with others.
 Please contact a professional for specific recommendations for your own child.

-Children with developmental delays can have challenges sustaining these communication circles, only having brief interactions and then going back into their own world.
+Children with developmental differences can have challenges sustaining these communication circles, only having brief interactions and then going back to what they were doing.
 If they do have interactions with others, the child will mostly respond to caregivers rather than initiate the interaction.

-At this FEDC, as a result of missing out on using emotional signalling and eye contact, a child might hit or scream to get what (s)he wants because (s)he finds it difficult to express his/her needs without screaming or crying.
-Thus, his/her behaviour may be more impulsive and unpredictable.
+At this capacity, as a result of missing out on using emotional signalling and eye contact, a child might hit or scream to get what they want because they find it difficult to express their needs without screaming or crying.
+Thus, their behaviour may be more impulsive and unpredictable.

 In regulated play while engaging, child loses temper quickly and expresses his/her needs by screaming, crying, or hitting